michplunkett/ucpd-incident-scraper/README.md

   - Example: `poetry add black`

 ## Standard Commands
-- `make lint`: Runs `pre-commit` on the codebase.
+- `make lint`: Runs`pre-commit` on the codebase.
-- `make seed`: Saves incidents starting from January 1st of 2011 and continuing until today.
+- `make seed`: Save incidents starting from January 1st of 2011 and continuing until today.
-- `make update`: Saves incidents starting from the most recently saved incident until today.
+- `make update`: Save incidents starting from the most recently saved incident until today.
-- `make build_model`: Builds a predictive XGBoost model based off of locally saved incident data and saves it in the `data` folder.
+- `make build_model`: Build a predictive XGBoost model based off of locally saved incident data and save it in the `data` folder.
 - `make categorize`: Categorize stored, 'Information' labeled incidents using the locally saved predictive model.
+- `make download`: Download all incidents into a locally stored file titled `incident_dump.csv`.